Unreal Engine

 Blueprint Interfaces and Inheritance

-• Multiple inheritance support: Blueprints can now implement multiple interfaces
+- Multiple inheritance support: Blueprints can now implement multiple interfaces

-• Abstract Blueprint classes: Define base functionality for child Blueprints
+- Abstract Blueprint classes: Define base functionality for child Blueprints

-• Blueprint subsystems: Create modular, reusable systems
+- Blueprint subsystems: Create modular, reusable systems

-New Node Types
+New Node Categories in UE5

-- Mass Entity nodes for crowd systems
+- Mass Entity — data-oriented nodes for large crowd/agent simulations

 Types of Blueprints